chinmayasrathore/chinmayasrathore.github.io/_pages/about.md

 I have been a Leverhulme postdoctoral fellow at the University of Aberdeen, Scotland UK and have consulted for FAO, DFID and other agencies.
 I love teaching and have been an educator for close to four decades.

-I am a self-professed advocate of open source software and have keen interest in environmental conservation, satelllite remote sensing, mapping, philosophy, poetry and music.
+I am a self-professed advocate of open source software and have keen interest in environmental conservation, stellite remote sensing, mapping, philosophy, poetry and music.
 I also love tinkering around with Linux distros.